+24.6 Penalties:

-- 24.4.4 There shall be no anchoring inside the course or in the vicinity of the finish line. - 24.5 There shall be no unmanned aerial vehicle (UAV) drone flight permitted above the racing area, waiting area, corridor, support person vessel zones, starting line or finishing line.
-(See SI 10, 12, 13, 15 & Addendum 1) - 24.6 Penalties: - 24.6.1 Competitors affiliated with any support person vessel that breaks SI 24 may be protested and penalized under RRS 41, Outside Help, in which case the Preamble to Part 4 will not apply.
-This changes RRS 41. - 24.6.2 Support persons that repeatedly and/or intentionally break SI 24 may be subject to disciplinary actions up to and including exclusion from the venue.
+- 24.6.1.
+Competitors affiliated with any support person vessel that breaks SI 24 may be protested and penalized under RRS 41, Outside Help, in which case the Preamble to Part 4 will not apply.
+This changes RRS 41. - 24.6.2.
+Support persons that repeatedly and/or intentionally break SI 24 may be subject to disciplinary actions up to and including exclusion from the venue.

-25 TRASH DISPOSAL
+25. TRASH DISPOSAL

-25.1 Trash may be placed aboard official or support person vessels.
+25.1 [DP] [NP]Trash may be placed aboard race committee and support vessels.

-26 BERTHING
+26. BERTHING